-- ENGINE OIL AND OIL FILTER CHANGE\ -ALWAYS USE SG OR SG/CE QUALITY, ENERGY CONSERVING II OILS OF THE PROPER VISCOSITY.
-To determine the preferred viscosity oil for your vehicle's engine (e.g. SAE 5W-30 or 10W-30), see "Engine Oil" in the Index. - CHASSIS LUBRICATION -Lubricate the front suspension, king pin bushings, steering linkage, transmission, and transfer case shift linkage, parking brake cable guides, propshaft splines (2 wheel drive), brake pedal springs, and clutch pedal springs at the intervals specified.
+- ENGINE OIL AND OIL FILTER CHANGE ALWAYS USE SH ENERGY CONSERVING II (GASOLINE ENGINE) OR CF-4/SH (DIESEL ENGINE) QUALITY OILS OF THE PROPER VISCOSITY.
+To determine the preferred viscosity oil for your vehicle's engine (e.g. SAE 5W-30 or 10W-30), see "Engine Oil" in the Index. - CHASSIS LUBRICATION Lubricate the front suspension, king pin bushings, steering linkage, transmission, and transfer case shift linkage, parking brake cable guides, rear driveline center splines and front axle propshaft splines, brake pedal springs, and clutch pedal springs at the intervals specified.

-If you have a 3500 HD, lubricate the king pins and king pin bushings every 1,500 miles (2500 km) for Maintenance Schedule 1, or every 3,000 (5000 km) for Maintenance Schedule 2.
+If you have a 3500 HD, lubricate the king pins and king pin bushings, every 1,500 miles (2500 km) for Maintenance Schedule I, or every 3,000 (5000 km) for Maintenance Schedule II.

-Ball joints and king pin bushings should not be lubricated unless their temperature is 10°F (-12°C), or higher.
+Ball joints and king pin bushings should not be lubricated unless their temperature is 10° F (-12° C), or higher.
 When the weather is cold, let them warm up before lubrication or they could be damaged.